victorygod/CRNN-TF-simple-implemented/README.md

 This is a simple tensorflow implementation of CRNN which can recognize Chinese.

-Inspired by (&copied) https://github.com/Belval/CRNN and https://github.com/watsonyanghx/CNN_LSTM_CTC_Tensorflow
+Inspired by (& copied from) https://github.com/Belval/CRNN and https://github.com/watsonyanghx/CNN_LSTM_CTC_Tensorflow

 ## Reqiurements